The Bee Trail: What’s a bee’s favourite flower?

 How will we discover what’s a bee’s favourite flower?

-Our scientists have been hard at work in meadows and orchards, helping to understand what is a bee’s favourite flower.
+Scientists at the Earlham Institute, University of East Anglia (UEA) and University of Cambridge, alongside community organisation Bee Saviour Behaviour, have been hard at work in meadows and orchards, helping to understand what is a bee’s favourite flower.

 They’re using DNA, life’s code, to do that.
 With a snazzy machine called the MinION, they can collect pollen from bees, take the DNA from it, and match it to the flowers they’ve visited, a bit like a supermarket barcode.